goncalor/SLAE64/1/readme.markdown

 ### xor self/mov imm vs push imm/pop

-At the beggining of our shellcode we have no garantees about the values in the registers.
+At the beginning of our shellcode we have no guarantee about the values in the registers.
 So to set RAX to 41, without nulls, we can do something as:

     xor rax, rax
     mov al, 41